xquery/xquerydoc/README.md

 Alternately you may download latest XML Calabash from http://xmlcalabash.org

-xquerydoc can be invoked directly from any XQuery v1.0 compliant processor but you will have to take care of applying styling to xqDoc markup.

-If you intend to use xquerydoc from the commandline I would recommend generating a symlink to the xquerydoc bash script
+If you intend to use xquerydoc from the commandline I would recommend generating a symlink to the xquerydoc bash script to */usr/local/bin/xquerydoc*.

 ```bash
 ln -s /wherever/you/put/xquerydoc/bin/xquerydoc /usr/local/bin/xquerydoc
 ```

+xquerydoc can also be invoked directly from your own XQuery scripts but for now you will have to take care of applying XSLT stylesheets to the xqdoc markup.

 ##Usage